Disease Guide ·Exercise-Induced Collapse ·2026

 Emergency Episode Costs

-If a collapse episode causes dangerous hyperthermia, emergency stabilization costs $1,000-$3,000.
-IV fluids, cooling protocols, overnight monitoring — this is where insurance pays for itself.
-One severe episode can exceed a year of premiums.
+Dangerous hyperthermia from collapse requires emergency stabilization: $1,000-$3,000.
+IV fluids, cooling protocols, overnight monitoring.
+One episode can exceed a year of premiums.

 Red flag · Pre-existing